Running SSH Terminal

 - On the main menu, choose .

-- Depending on the connection settings, defined in the SSH Terminal page of the
+- Depending on the connection settings, defined in the

-Settings/Preferences dialog, the following types of behavior are possible:
+page of IntelliJ IDEA settings (Ctrl+Alt+S), the following types of behavior are possible:

 - If the Current Vagrant option has been selected, the SSH Terminal will provide access to the currently running Vagrant virtual machine.
 For details, see Vagrant.